jsenv/core/docs/testing/readme.md

 #### launch

-A function capable to launch a platform.
+A function capable to launch a runtime.
 This parameter is **required**

 #### allocatedMs